-At concentrations below the solubility limit (<1 µM), the intensity is flat (which defines the baseline).
+At concentrations below the solubility limit (<1 µM), the intensity is low and constant (which defines the baseline).
 At concentrations above the solubility limit, pre-aggregation occurs and is detected with an increase in intensity.
-For Albendazole, the intensity starts to increase from 1 µM and a clear jump in intensity is visible at concentration above 2.5 µM.
-For comparison, the intensity of caffeine stays flat, which indicates that caffeine is soluble, showing no signs of pre-aggregation as expected.
+For albendazole, the intensity starts to increase from 1 µM and a clear jump in intensity is visible at concentration above 2.5 µM.
+For comparison, the intensity of caffeine stays flat, which indicates that caffeine is soluble within this range of concentrations, showing no signs of pre-aggregation as expected.